Government (linguistics): Governors vs. heads

 Two of the criteria mentioned above for identifying governors (and governees) are applicable to the interrogative pronoun wem 'whom'.
-This pronoun receives dative case from the verb geholfen 'helped' (= case government) and it can appear by virtue of the fact that geholfen appears (= licensing).
-Given these observations, one can make a strong argument that geholfen is the governor of wem, even though the two words are separated from each other by the rest of the sentence.
+The pronoun receives dative case from the verb geholfen 'helped' (= case government) and it can appear by virtue of the fact that geholfen appears (= licensing).
+Those observations allow a strong argument to be made that geholfen is the governor of wem though both words are separated from each other by the rest of the sentence.
 In such constellations, one sometimes distinguishes between head and governor.

-So while the governor of wem is geholfen, the head of wem is taken to be the finite verb denkst 'think'.
-In other words, when a discontinuity occurs, one assumes that the governor and the head (of the relevant word) are distinct, otherwise they are the same word.
+While the governor of wem is geholfen, the head of wem is taken to be the finite verb, denkst 'think'.
+In other words, when a discontinuity occurs, it is assumed that the governor and the head (of the relevant word) are distinct, or they are the same word.
 Exactly how the terms head and governor are used can depend on the particular theory of syntax that is employed.